 20. DIY Ice blocks

-If you’re kiddos enjoyed these kid crafts, be sure to check out my book, Creating Really Awesome Free Things!
+If you need more ideas, check out this post with 20 more kid crafts with things you likely have on hand.
+There’s an entire book dedicated to free kid crafts, if you’re interested, Creating Really Awesome Free Things!
 The book is complete with 100 kid crafts made with everyday household items!